Eddystone and Red Eagle unintentionally released carbon dioxide from fixed fire-extinguishing systems

 All cargo, whether carried on or under deck, should be stowed and secured in accordance with the vessel’s Cargo Securing Manual as approved under Regulation 5.6 of Chapter VI of the Safety of Life at Sea (SOLAS) Convention.
 This includes the way in which cargo is secured and the weight distribution of cargo within the stow.

 In Australia, Chapter VI of the SOLAS Convention is given effect through Marine Order 42 (Carriage, stowage and securing of cargoes and containers) 2016.
-Continue reading “Cargo must be stowed according to approved arrangements”
+Continue reading “Cargo must be stored according to the Cargo Securing Manual”

 ISO updates guidelines for sea anchors on survival craft and rescue boats